seantrott/seantrott.github.io/about.md

 I also like to [write music](https://soundcloud.com/seantrott), [make food](https://seanmakesfood.wordpress.com/), [read books](https://www.goodreads.com/review/list/9359693), and do things outdoors (climb, tennis, soccer).

-I will eventually migrate all the posts on my old blog over here, but for now, you can find the other posts at [seantrott.com/blog](https://seantrott.com/blog/).

 ### Contact me

 [sttrott at ucsd dot edu](mailto:sttrott@ucsd.com)